The local cycling communities of Australia should be proud.

-The fondo event for the general public has been cancelled and the men and women’s U19 and 23 events have been shortened.
+The fondo event for the general public has been cancelled and the men’s and women’s U19 and 23 events have been shortened.

-If you’ve ever seen the last 3 bell laps of an A Grade criterim, riders pick up their speed and the bunch strings out.
+On the last three bell laps of a typical A Grade criterium, riders will pick up their speed and the bunch strings out.
 That was how the men’s Under 19 road race began.

-Less than 1km into the race and there was a crash of around 10-15 riders.
-No one seriously hurt, but a few participants were out of the race with mechanicals.
+Less than 1 km into the race there was a crash involving 10-15 riders.
+No one got seriously hurt, but a few participants were out of the race with mechanical challenges.
 One rider was from Coffs Harbour.
-All that training, logistics and costs to get to Ballarat down the drain within minutes of the start line.
+All that training, logistics and cost to get to Ballarat, only to see your race go down the drain within minutes from the start line.
 A brutal reminder of the ruthless nature of road cycling at times.

-The break of 3 that lasted the distance
+The break of three that lasted the distance

 It took less than one lap for riders to start popping off the back.
-With wind conditions blowing around 25-30km per hour, and gusts of over 45km, the bunch was disintegrating up the main climb, with a strong cross head wind blowing riders off the back.
+With wind conditions blowing around 25-30 km per hour, and gusts of over 45 km, the bunch was disintegrating up the main climb, with a strong cross wind blowing riders off the back.

-While riders were attacking from the gun, it wasn’t until 3 lap where 3 riders could convincingly break away.
-Victorian Carter Tunrbull (InForm Make), New South Welshmaan Ben Metcalfe (Mobius Bridge Lane) and Western Australian Tyler Lindorff (WAIS) made aggressive moves up the climb and by the end of the 3rd lap they’d gained 45 seconds over two riders on the chase (Samual Eddy and Zachary Johnson), with the rest of the field 7 seconds behind the chase of two.
+While riders were attacking from the gun, it wasn’t until the third lap where three riders could convincingly break away.
+Victorian Carter Turnbull (InForm Make), New South Welshman Ben Metcalfe (Mobius Bridge Lane) and Western Australian Tyler Lindorff (WAIS) made aggressive moves up the climb and by the end of the third lap they’d gained 45 seconds over two riders on the chase (Samual Eddy and Zachary Johnson), with the rest of the field seven seconds behind the chase of two.
 Strung out all over the road by the end of lap three, this was a fiercely aggressive race.
 The bunch was fatiguing while riders continued to be dropped up each climb.
 By end of lap three there weren’t many more than 30 riders left out of a field of 85 starters.

 The finish we didn’t expect

-Speaking with Carter Tunrbull (InForm Make – finished 03rd) post ride, “the 3 of us worked together well in the break.
+Speaking with Carter Turnbull (InForm Make – finished third) post ride: “The three of us worked together well in the break.
 With a strong cross head up the main climb and then a strong head wind turning left off the highway, it was important that we worked well together if we were to stay away”.

-At the end of lap 5 the bunch was 1.20min behind the break it was clear the break of 3 would take honours on the podium.
+At the end of lap 5 the bunch was a minute and 20 seconds behind the break.
+It was clear that the break of three would take the honours on the podium.
 The most aggressive riders of the day would be rewarded for their efforts.